gergelygembela/retehf6/Analysis.md

 ## Test objectives

 ### Test 1
-Test 1 tests whether the ACC accelerates when a car is NOT in front in 90 meters.
+Tests whether the ACC accelerates when a car is NOT in front of 90 meters.
 ### Test 2
 Tests whether the ACC decreases the speed of the car correctly.